 Storm Events Database

-The NCDC Storm Events Database contains various types of storm reports searchable by state, county, date, and event type from 1950 to the present.
+The NCEI Storm Events Database contains various types of storm reports searchable by state, county, date, and event type from 1950 to the present.
 Data are also available in comma-separated value (CSV) files, as entered by NOAA's National Weather Service (NWS).

 Severe Weather Data Inventory (SWDI)

-SWDI includes data from a variety of sources in NCDC's archive.
+SWDI includes data from a variety of sources in NCEI's archive.
 SWDI provides the ability to search through all of these data to find records covering a particular time period and geographic region, and to download the results of your search in a variety of formats.
 The formats currently supported are Shapefile (for GIS), KMZ (for Google Earth), CSV, and XML.